abdishakurali/garaad/waafipay.md

         "webhookId": 10,
     }
 }
-Receiving a Webhook on Your Server
+Receiving a Webhook on Adigar Server
 Once registered, your webhook URL will receive transaction notifications in the following format:

 Webhook Sample Payload